• Slang User's Guide

 Managing Cross-Platform Code

 If you are defining an intrinsic function that maps to multiple targets in different ways, you can use __target_switch construct to manage the target-specific definitions.
-For example, here is a snippet from Slang’s builtin standard library that defines getRealtimeClock:
+For example, here is a snippet from the Slang core module that defines getRealtimeClock:

 [__requiresNVAPI]